mistakia/nano-community/docs/getting-started-users/acquiring.md

 ---
-title: Buying, acquiring or earning Nano
+title: Buying, acquiring or earning Nano (XNO)
-description: How to buy Nano from exchanges & services, get, earn, or acquire from faucets
+description: How to buy Nano (XNO) from exchanges & services, get, earn, or acquire from faucets
-tags: nano, buy, how, where, get, purchase, crypto, exchange, faucets, earn, games
+tags: nano, xno, buy, how, where, get, purchase, crypto, exchange, faucets, earn, games
 ---

 # Acquiring

 ## Faucets

-Get some free Nano from community maintained and donated faucets to test it out.
+Get some free Nano (XNO) from community maintained and donated faucets to test it out.

 - <a href="https://nano-faucet.org/" target="_blank">nano-faucet.org</a>
 - <a href="https://nanodrop.io/" target="_blank">NanoDrop.io</a>